aws-samples/genai-quickstart-pocs/amazon-bedrock-csv-chatbot-poc/README.md

 save_folder=<PATH_TO_ROOT_OF_THIS_REPO>
 ```

-Please ensure that your AWS CLI Profile has access to Amazon Bedrock, and your Amazon Kendra Index has been created within your AWS account!
+Please ensure that your AWS CLI Profile has access to Amazon Bedrock.

-Depending on the region and model that you are planning to use Amazon Bedrock in, you may need to reconfigure line 15 in the doc_summarizer.py file to set your region:
+Depending on the region and model that you are planning to use Amazon Bedrock in, you may need to reconfigure line 10 in the csv_data_insights.py file to set your region:

 ```
 bedrock = boto3.client('bedrock-runtime', 'us-east-1', endpoint_url='https://bedrock.us-east-1.amazonaws.com')